1. Terms and conditions

 Entries open at 9:00am Australian Eastern Standard Time (AEST) on Tuesday 8 August 2023 and all entries must be received online no later than 5:00pm AEST on Tuesday 26 September 2023.
 Submissions to the 3x NATSIMO categories will remain open until 11:59pm AEDT on Thursday 12 October 2023.
 Late entries will not be accepted.

 Entry into the Professional Development Awards is limited to songwriters who:

 - are APRA members;

-- Australian or New Zealand citizens or have been a legal Australian resident for minimum of 2 consecutive years on 1st January 2021.
+- are an Australian citizen or a New Zealand citizen who has been a legal Australian resident for a minimum of two consecutive years as at 1 January 2024;

 - have not previously won an APRA Professional Development Award; or